Manderby/NALib/Readme.txt

 Table of Content:
 -----------------
 1. Short Introduction
+2. Creation and deletion of memory and structs
-2. Constructors
+2.1    Constructors
-3. Destructors
+2.2    Destructors
-3.1    Destructor callbacks for container structs
+2.3    Callbacks for container structs
+3.   -
 4. C90 variable declarations
 5. Inline implementations
 6. Opaque types